idealparable/BibleQ/Laz_v_John.md

 Without this premise, a Unitarian can make it look more plausible that the Trinity is "out of the blue" when (most of) its clearest passages come in the New Testament, or, as many Unitarians do, they could argue that these passages themselves can't mean what they seem to mean to Trinitarians.

+Or a biblioskeptic could even argue that the clear Trinitarian teaching in the NT is inconsistent with the OT's supposed lack of clarity on it.

+We often answer that God can reveal more about his nature over time, which is true, but to be fair, it would indeed seem weird that such a basic that's so important to his nature wouldn't be taught right away.

+If I'm right about John, then it was, and John noticed.

+If we take out the John premise, I'm not aware of much strong evidence for authorial avoidance as specific to Christ, so it becomes more of a stretch to use this to explain why the term "the LORD God" isn't used until 2:4, and the counter can seem more plausible that it's simply that 2:4 goes with what follows and this is just the new synonym for "God," or even to argue for the (generally otherwise debunked but still promoted stubbornly) populist skeptic Documentary Hypothesis / JEDP.

+We could still argue for "the LORD God" as the author of 1-2:3, and 2:4 as a signature line based on all the clear evidence from Genesis, but it becomes unclear that the reason for the lack of that term earlier is about personal honor or authorial avoidance.

+This is much clearer if John used authorial avoidance -- the same author who started his gospel with "In the beginning was the Word" and adds that he was the primary focus of creative power -- which might otherwise seem like surprising new revelation.
+Which is possible, but then the apparent total lack of early surprise or dispute of this teaching is, well, surprising.
+It makes much more sense if John was seeing this as taught in Genesis following Hebrew rules of interpretation in combination with Christ.
+Jesus may also have directly told him how this works, so that John would preserve very clear clues to it in his gospel.

 We can still argue for the "us-texts" in Genesis as teaching plurality of internal nature of God in some way, and Unitarian arguments against this evidence have indeed been soundly debunked.

 Mainly they argue it refers to angels, which the wording forbids as the "us" does the creating, and we're explicitly told God does the creating, not angels.
 Or some will argue for the "royal we" (plural of majesty) which Hebrew scholars reject as nonexistent for verbs and pronouns, so can't be used for "us," and that argument would prove too much, as it would imply only a plurality is actually majestic.

-And one (Sean Finnegan) argues based on the parcity of these "us" wordings (only three indisputable, all in Genesis, arguably a fourth in Isaiah) compared to unipersonal pronouns, which is irrelevant since most of these are referring to the Son or to the Father or to the Spirit rather than the Being, and some even backfire on the Unitarian (e.g. the Father calling the Son "you" in Psalm 110 ([1](https://www.blueletterbible.org/lsb/psa/110/1/s_588001) and most of the other verses "your", [4](https://www.blueletterbible.org/lsb/psa/110/4/s_588001) "you")).
+And one (Sean Finnegan) argues based on the parcity of these "us" wordings (only three indisputable, all in Genesis, arguably a fourth in Isaiah) compared to unipersonal pronouns, which is irrelevant since most of these are referring to the Son or to the Father or to the Spirit rather than the Being, and some even backfire on the Unitarian (e.g. the Father calling the Son "you" in Psalm 110 ([1](https://www.blueletterbible.org/lsb/psa/110/1) and most of the other verses "your", [4](https://www.blueletterbible.org/lsb/psa/110/4) "you")).

-And the three initial us-texts ([Gen 1:26](https://www.blueletterbible.org/lsb/gen/1/26/s_588001), [3:22](https://www.blueletterbible.org/lsb/gen/3/22/s_588001), [11:7](https://www.blueletterbible.org/lsb/gen/11/7/s_588001)) serve as prior context clarifying all later phrasing, so it didn't need to be spelled out explicitly over and over, which is foreign to their high-context culture.
+And the three initial us-texts ([Gen 1:26](https://www.blueletterbible.org/lsb/gen/1/26), [3:22](https://www.blueletterbible.org/lsb/gen/3/22), [11:7](https://www.blueletterbible.org/lsb/gen/11/7)) serve as prior context clarifying all later phrasing, so it didn't need to be spelled out explicitly over and over, which is foreign to their high-context culture.

 But if in fact the details of the opening, avoided self-referential naming, and authorship of John (the gospel) mean what I think they mean, then the Trinity specifically (as three actually listed Persons, not just a vague plurality with unspecified number or sense) was taught using the rules of Hebrew right to Adam, and was always understood by all later authors and readers as foundational.